 Many questions arise when a patient is thinking of getting dentures.
 How will they feel?
 Can I eat with them?
 Will they look real?
 Do they hurt?
 But the question that is often forgotten until a patient wears them home is… “Wait, how do I take care of them?”
-Clayton dentist of Dr. Folden W Lee DDS has listed out six essential denture care tips to ensure the life of partial and full dentures.
+Clayton Individualized Dentistry, dentists in Clayton, NC has listed out six essential denture care tips to ensure the life of partial and full dentures.

 Caring for Your Dentures

 1.Handle them with care.
 While dentures are made to be durable they can still break.
 Treat them as if they are real teeth.
 You wouldn’t bash your teeth on a sink or hit them up against the faucet.
 Hold them with both hands and place a towel or basin of water under them when cleaning.
 When transporting, use a case to help avoid dropping.

 2. Rinse dentures after eating.
 Weather you’ve snacked or eaten a full meal, remove the dentures and rinse them with water.
 This will remove food debris.
 Also, you may want to rinse your mouth and gums.
 This will remove any unwanted food between the gums and dentures.

 3. Brush dentures twice a day.
 Same as with your natural teeth you want to brush your dentures to remove plaque that can build up throughout the day.
 This will also help with staining.
 If any adhesive is used be sure to clean the grooves.
 Adhesive in the grooves can be host for bacteria to thrive.